mvolkmann/blog/src/swift/swift-lang.md

 - Trailing closures

-  The syntax for trailing closures is unique to Swift.
+  The syntax for trailing closures is somewhat unique to Swift.
   It's nice when used with methods like `Array` `map`.
   However, the syntax looks strange when more than one is used in the same function/method call.
-  Using more than one shouldn't be supported.
+  Perhaps using more than one shouldn't be supported.

 - Too many features in enumerations

-  It's not clear that enumerations t need to support initializers, computed properties, methods, and recursive enumerations.
+  It's not clear that enumerations need to support initializers, computed properties, methods, and recursive enumerations.

 - Some names are way too long